 Whether you've got an iMac, a MacBook, a Mac mini, or a Mac Pro, the computer runs slow after being used for a period of time.
 It just takes a longer time to do almost everything and shows the loading icon whenever you are launching a program, opening a browser tab, or moving a file to another folder – it's such a nightmare.

 So, why is your Mac running slow?
 And what can you do to speed up the Mac?

 The reasons which slow down your Mac are various.
 To fix Mac running slow problem and to enhance the performance of your Mac, you need to troubleshoot the causes and find out the solutions.
-And this post is exactly about how to make your Mac running faster.
-For more details you can check the guide below!
+And this post is exactly about how to make your Mac run faster.
+For more details, you can check the guide below!

 This table shows you the common possible reasons that slow down your Mac, and here we also conclude the solutions to the problem.

 |Full or insufficient disk space||- Clean up Mac hard drive